prezly/kubernetes-client/README.md

 ## Features

+- Kubernetes Watch API support
-- Rich authentication factory
+- Unlimited authentication functionality
-- No knowledge about any specific Kubernetes resources: it supports every resource or collection you have.
+- No knowledge about any specific Kubernetes resources: it supports every resource or collection you have
 - PHP 7.4+
 - PHP 8.0
 - Semver